davidk101/Java-Sockets/README.md

 - compile all three class files using javac (example: javac TCPClient.java)
 - run ThreadRunner.java (java ThreadRunner)
 - run TCP clients, open a new terminal for each client you want to run (java TCPClient.java)
+- to connect to the TCP server, enter CONNECT from the client terminal
-- you can start entering requests in the client terminals and you will get reponses from the TCP server
+- you can start entering math requests in the client terminals and you will get reponses from the TCP server
 - enter 'quit' when you want to disconnect a client